SurveyLegend/hapi-docs/README.md

 ## Introduction

+NOTE: Version 2.x of this project is in CommonJS and 3.x and newer is pure ESM.
+They have feature parity, just use different ways of importing modules.
+This is to support those who have not made the switch to ESM yet.

 hapi-docs is perhaps the best and most modern <em>API Documentation Generator</em> out there.
 From your code blocks to description texts, you simply type everything in Markdown.
 Then all you need to do is to enjoy a blazing fast single-page responsive documentation, which smartly supports linkability, Syntax highlighting, RTL languages, and perfectionist eyes. hapi-docs is an open-source library brought to you by [SurveyLegend®](https://www.surveylegend.com/).

 ## Features